Master of Education (MEd)

 - A personal statement

-- Completed FERPA Consent to Release Education Records and Information Form-Written consent release of test records to certification officer and program faculty
+- FERPA Consent to Release Education Records and Information Form-Written consent release of test records to certification officer and program faculty

 The deadline for submitting a completed application is Nov.
 1 for spring admission, May 1 for summer admission and July 1 for fall admission.